Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

     While this updated template offers additional features and improvements,it may result in slightly different behavior that could potentially affect your existing analytics charts.
 However, we've made these changes configurable to maintain consistency.
 If you wish to retain the legacy behavior, it's essential to review the following [list of breaking changes](./#breaking-changes-checklist) and adjust your configuration accordingly.

+--8<-- "includes/gtm/data-layer-messages-warning.md"

 !!!warning
-    Due to inherent limitations of GTM, certain features, such as plugins, are not well supported in this GTM template.
+    Due to inherent limitations of GTM, certain features, such as plugins, are not supported in this GTM template.
 You are still able to add plugins using the Custom HTML tag, but because of how the SDK gets loaded in GTM, this could lead to missing data.

 !!!note
     Ensure to consistently update your Amplitude GTM template to the latest version for an enhanced feature set, crucial bug fixes, and a significantly improved user experience.